FREQUENTLY ASKED QUESTIONS

 Should I get a right or left-handed Dead Stick?

 We recommend getting a Dead Stick that is the same as the way you shoot.
 For example, if you pull the trigger with your right hand, you should get a right-handed Dead Stick.
-But you can use a right handed model left handed or on either side of your gun if you'd like.
-The adjustment lever will just face the opposite way.
+But you can use a right handed model left handed or a left handed model right handed if you'd like.
+The adjustment lever will just face the opposite way and the stick will be on the opposite side of your gun.

 Should I get a right or left-handed Nock-Splitter?

 You should get a Nock-Splitter that is the same as the way you shoot.
 For example, if you draw your bow with your right and hold it with your left, you should get a right-handed Nock-Splitter.
 Unlike the Dead Stick, you can't use a right hander on a left-handed bow or vice-versa.

 Please check back soon!